-Cider Vinegar: A Cure for White Muscle Disease
+Cider Vinegar: A Cure for White Muscle Disease | Sheep Magazine

 At the fall shearing, as the shearer was working on Libby, she looked up and said “there’s a break in her wool” and I said that I expected a wool break because of her battle with White Muscle Disease.
 She asked me how recently Libby had been ill, and I told her just a month ago and she asked me to come look at the wool.
 She pointed out over an inch and a half of new wool growth behind the break and commented that this was an amazing amount of wool for an animal to grow out in just a month.

-For a ewe who had been so sick to make such a remarkable recovery to be able to grow out this amount of wool, while also gaining back her condition-so that she is now in prime condition for breeding is why I call her my “miracle ewe.”
+For a ewe who had been so sick to make such a remarkable recovery to be able to grow out this amount of wool, while also gaining back her condition, so that she is now in prime condition for breeding is why I call her my “miracle ewe.”

-Libby catches the eye of anybody who sees her and her amazing recovery from White Muscle Disease may say as much about cider vinegar as a cure as it might about her strong constitution and genetics.
+Libby catches the eye of anybody who sees her and her amazing recovery from White Muscle Disease.
+It may say as much about cider vinegar as a cure as it might about her strong constitution and genetics.

 She is in a breeding group now, and I am very curious to see how she will do next lambing season.
 It’s important to note that she lambed twins unassisted as a yearling and I’ve included here a photo of her when she came to our farm in February.